 - not feeling relief after going gluten and dairy free

-- chronic constipation or alternating constipation/diarrhea.
+- chronic constipation or alternating constipation/diarrhea

-SIBO is also present in a high percent of Crohn’s, Celiac, and IBS cases and could be a cause or contributing factor to these conditions.
+SIBO is present in a high percent of Crohn’s, Celiac, and IBS cases and could be a cause or contributing factor to these conditions.
 These folks do very well on a low FODMAP diet.

 So What Causes SIBO?